 Protein and bodybuilding: How much to gain muscle?

-- Breakfast: 30 g of protein (e.g. omelette with 3 eggs + 200 g of fromage blanc)
+- Breakfast: 30g of protein (e.g. omelet with 3 eggs + 200g of cottage cheese)

-- Morning snack: 20g protein (e.g. a handful of almonds + 150g Greek yogurt)
+- Morning snack: 20g of protein (e.g. a handful of almonds + 150g of Greek yogurt)

-- Lunch: 40g protein (eg: 200g chicken + 100g quinoa)
+- Lunch: 40g of protein (e.g. 200g of chicken + 100g of quinoa)

-- Post-workout snack: 25g protein (eg 30g whey + a banana)
+- Post-workout snack: 25g of protein (e.g. 30g of whey + a banana)

-- Dinner: 30 g of protein (e.g. 200 g of salmon + mixed vegetables)
+- Dinner: 30g of protein (e.g. 200g of salmon + mixed vegetables)

-- Snack before bed: 15 g of protein (e.g. 200 g of cottage cheese)
+- Bedtime snack: 15g of protein (e.g. 200g of cottage cheese)

 This distribution helps maintain a constant protein intake throughout the day , promoting better muscle protein synthesis.

-Protein and weight loss: What is the optimal intake?
+Protein and Weight Loss: What is the Optimal Intake?

 A high protein intake helps maintain satiety, which can reduce the urge to snack and make it easier to stick to your diet .
 It also promotes thermogenesis, a process where the body expends more energy digesting and metabolizing protein compared to carbohydrates or fats.